 Login to your Client Area

-Select Products then click View Details.
+Select Products then click View.
 Then click the Login To Plesk from your control panel.
 This is where you manage all aspects of your email hosting including the spam filter settings.

 Click on Mail, then select the email address you wish to manage.
 Then click on Spam Filter.